AccelEye Data Privacy and Security Compliance

 AccelEye complies with COPPA and the 2025 amendments to ensure the online safety of children.
 Student accounts are provided exclusively through verified educators, schools, or educational organizations.
 Educators agree to obtain appropriate parental permission before issuing accounts to students.

-Read AccelEye’s Complete COPPA Notice
+Contact AccelEye for a Complete COPPA Notice

 Our COPPA Commitments